15 Differences Between GoldMine and Salesforce

 1. Windows-Based vs. Web-Based

-GoldMine Software Corp. was founded in 1989, at a time when business use of the Internet was in its infancy.
+GoldMine Software Corp. was founded in 1989, when business use of the Internet was in its infancy.
 Applications at the time of GoldMine’s initial launch were almost exclusively designed to run as locally installed software on network PCs and on remote laptops that synchronized back to a main server.
-Versions of GoldMine through the current 9.0 release continue to be Windows-based and remote users still synchronize their data in many cases.
+Versions of GoldMine through the current 9.x release continue to be Windows-based and remote users still synchronize their data in many cases.
 The back-end database normally runs on an in-house server.
 GoldMine offers browser-based access via iGoldMine.

 Some end-users still prefer Windows navigation over browser navigation and management at some companies still prefer to run an application in-house vs. in the cloud.